The Rodman Law Group: Copyright and Trademark Attorneys

 The Rodman Law Group makes the copyright application process simple.
 We will work on your behalf, completing searches to ensure that your work is unique and wouldn’t infringe on existing copyrights, then filing the necessary paperwork and registering your work with the US Copyright Office.
 While you’re focusing on growing your business, we’ll handle your copyright tasks and ensure that your work is protected!

-Trademark law can trace its origins back to the middle ages, and much like Trade Secret law, can provide perpetual protection under certain circumstances (usually mark registration and active use of the mark).
+Trademark law can trace its origins back to the middle ages, and much like Trade Secret law can provide perpetual protection under certain circumstances (usually mark registration and active use of the mark).
 Simply put, Trademarks identify the brand owner of a product or a service.
 Companies and Individuals can license the use of their Trademarks to others through licensing agreements.
-This allows for additional revenue streams and opens new markets, while permitting the Trademark owner to maintain ultimate control over their IP.
+This allows for additional revenue streams and opens new markets while permitting the Trademark owner to maintain ultimate control over their IP.
 The Lanham Act provides the structure for Federal Trademark protection, but most states also have their own Trademark statutes.
 This distinction is an important one for companies in the cannabis industry.
 The Rodman Law Group has extensive experience in both Federal and State Trademark law.
-We assist clients in the registration and enforcement of their marks on both the state and federal level, and we facilitate the monetization of their marks with licensing agreements.
+We assist clients in the registration and enforcement of their marks on both state and federal levels, and we facilitate the monetization of their marks with licensing agreements.